ValdryanIvandito/cardano-basic-transaction-guide/3-metadata.md

 --tx-file transaction.signed
 ```

-**Result:** Transaction successfully submitted

-**Note:** You can track the transaction using a blockchain explorer, such as Cardano Explorer or CardanoScan.
-Copy the link below:
+**_Hint: You can track the transaction using a blockchain explorer, such as Cardano Explorer or CardanoScan.
+Copy the link below._**

 Preprod: